ajimenezrosa/TwitterScraper/README.md

 # TwitterScraper
 This bot can be used to search Twitter for email addresses and phone numbers left in users' bios.
 The results are stored in a SQLite database.

 ## Usage
 ```
 [joe@centos TwitterScraper]$ ./twitter-scraper.py --help
 usage: twitter-scraper.py [-h] -d DICTIONARY [-q] [--socks5 SOCKS5]

-TwitterScraper searches Twitter for profiles and scrapes any email addresses
+TwitterScraper searches Twitter for user profiles and scrapes any email
-and phone numbers left in a user's bio.
+addresses and phone numbers in their bios.
+The username and any emails or
+phone numbers are stored in the SQLite database 'TwitterScraper/users.db'

 optional arguments:
   -h, --help            show this help message and exit